 You are on a challenging, slightly scary, and also very exciting roller-coaster.
 In reality, you have a long-term ride to look forward to.

 Your task on this adventure is to bring your precious baby through the childhood years, and then help transition him or her into adulthood.
 Ideally you want this lovely one to be a fully functional and contributing member of their community.
 That’s your “project”, if you like.
-And you have 18-20 years to do it!
+And you have 18-20 years to do it.

-The Key to Problem-solving
+The Key to Being a Problem-solving Mother

 I had many moments of frustration as I worked through having a colicky baby, sleepless nights, toddler tantrums, issues with friends at school, issues with teachers at school, sport/dance/music clashes, teen tantrums – and the list goes on.
-Soon I realised I could not do this motherhood thing on my own.
-And here’s the problem for us independent souls.
-Sometimes it is necessary to swallow our pride, and ask for help (even if it means reading a blog!
+Soon I realized I couldn’t do this motherhood thing on my own.
+And here’s the problem for independence-loving women of the modern day era.
+Sometimes it’s necessary to swallow pride, and ask for help (even if it means reading a blog!
 Hello!)

 He wants to work with you, and walk beside you on this motherhood journey.
 Ask him for help, and he’ll be there for you.
 Work on all of the points below, with prayer for wisdom as your constant back-up.